fredboys/Escape-room/README.md

 * [Gitpod](https://www.gitpod.io/) - Used to create and edit the website.
 * [GitHub](https://github.com/) - Used to host the repository.
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug.
+* [Am I Responsive](https://ui.dev/amiresponsive) - Used to generate mockup of my webpage.
 * [Cloudinary](https://cloudinary.com/) - Used to host all static files and images.
 * [Heroku](https://id.heroku.com/login) - Used to deploy the website.
 * [CI Python Linter](https://pep8ci.herokuapp.com/) - Used to validate Python code.